Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 Umbrella Cockatoo (Cacatua alba)Equatorial Indonesia10-12

-African Grey Parrot (Psittacus Erithacus)Equatorial Africa10 – 12
+African Gray Parrot (Psittacus Erithacus)Equatorial Africa10 – 12

 Ring-necked Parakeet (Psittacula Krameri)West Africa, Lowland India, South of Himalayas8 in summer and 12-14 in winter